Distributed-Digital-Nomads/space.diamo.iol.nixel-distr/README.md

-## Distributives and shares of the NiXel app.
+## Distributives and shares of the NiXeL app.

 **How does the NiXeL app work?
 Visit** https://www.youtube.com/@nixelapp/playlists